 Go to the addons section and search for Stripe.
 There, you could see the Stripe addon.
-Just click on the install now button, and the addon will get installed.
+Just click the install now button, and the addon will be installed.
 Under WPForms settings, you could see a payment settings tab.

 Choose the currency you need to use.
 This currency will be used globally.
 If you are targeting any specific country, you can choose the money from the dropdown.
 For example, let’s say that you are accepting donations only from India.
 So, you can select INR as a currency.

 While you are planning to collect payments from international visitors, feel free to use USD as the currency.

 Anyway, after we activated the Stripe addon, the Stripe setting would be active.

 Under the currency section, you could see the Stripe configuration option.